 Your second choice is to become a Formation Director.
 If you have a passion for counseling and guiding others, this role is for you.
 You'll mentor individuals at any stage before their own Initiation, learning pastoral counseling techniques.
 Your goal is to provide direction, encouragement, and support as they navigate their discernment journey.
 Remember, as OCAB Druids, we never give direct advice; instead, offer various options and explain their potential outcomes.
 The final decision always rests with the individual, making you their mirror, mirror, on the wall, not telling them what they want to hear, rather what they need to see.

-Your third option is to move onto the Vocational Path, which is the Clerical Caste.
+Your third option is to move onto the Clerical Path, which is the Clerical Caste.
 Here you become a Clerical Druid for OCAB.
 This path has two offices: Deacon and Priest.
 If you choose this, you'll first train to become a Druidic Deacon and learn the important Rites of Benediction, officially becoming a Dedicant of the Order.
 These Rites are diverse, and include Blessings, Petitions, Processions, Intinctions, and Ceremonies for Life's Milestones (Naming, Marriage, and Funerals), all performed within a larger Ritual framework.
 A Deacon can perform everything an Acolyte can, plus they can instruct Formation Directors, lead Nature-Based and Communal Events, and perform Ordinal Rituals.
 These include mastering and leading our Sunday Rituals, Special Rituals for Nature-Related Holidays, Patriotic Holidays, and Rituals for Special Intentions and Simple Gatherings (Talk Groups, Meetups, etc.)

 Once you're dedicated as a Deacon, you're able to administer those specific Rites of Benediction within a Ritual format.
 Some Druids may choose to remain Deacons, with their official learning concluding at this level.
-Most Deacons, however, feel called to become a Druidic Priest, still within the Vocational Path.
+Most Deacons, however, feel called to become a Druidic Priest, still within the Clerical Path.
 A Druid Priest is Ordained and learns the powerful Rites of Anointing.
 These Rites involve the Consecrations of Persons, Places, and Things outside of a standard Ritual for specific, profound reasons.
 Priests also master and perform Low, High, and Cardinal Rituals.
 Later, as either a Deacon or Priest, you might be called into a Leadership Rank, or you can submit a written request to become a leader in the Order, beginning as a Seer.

 Your Initiate Credentials